2020 Research Opportunities

 Tennessee Williams Project

-Professor of Drama seeks assistant for two projects, both focused on American playwright Tennessee Williams: one is a study of Williams and the visual arts, a second on the playwright’s relationship to St. Louis in the early decades of the Twentieth Century.
-Assistant will help locate materials in various collections; arrange for permissions and reproductions of paintings and photographic materials; assist in compilation of historical and bibliographical materials.
-Some on-site research (Missouri History Museum, WU archives) will be involved.
+Professor of Drama seeks assistant for a project focused on American playwright Tennessee Williams, entitled The Plastic Theatre of Tennessee Williams: Expressionist Drama and the Visual Arts.
+Assistant will help with organization and scheduling; locating materials in various collections; arrange for permissions and reproductions of paintings and photographic materials; assist with compilation of historical and bibliographical materials.
 Approximately 4 hours per week, including weekly meetings.

 History of Galen of Pergamum